bright/new-www/content/jobs/senior-ios-developer.md

 ## preferred qualifications & skills ✅

 * at least 4 years of experience in iOS development
-* very good knowledge and deep understanding of Swift, iOS SDK, CocoaTouch
+* very good knowledge and deep understanding of Swift
 * very good understanding of the most popular Apple frameworks
 * experience with Core Data and Firebase Crashlytics
 * familiarity with Continuous Integration and other process automation tools
+* strong focus on product development and client orientation
 * desire for continuous self-improvement
 * excellent problem solving and analytical thinking skills
 * advanced level of communication in English
-* familiarity with Agile methodologies

 ## **what you will find in our Bright Team 🧡**